 To give our pupils the best music education, we have specialist teachers taking all our lessons.
 Children at Piper’s Vale all benefit from their expertise, and as the teachers have regular, consistent contact with the children they are able to tailor lessons more effectively to the needs of the students.

-To give pupils enough time to properly appreciate music, everyone in our school has one music lesson a week of around forty minutes, every week of the year.
+So pupils have enough time to properly appreciate music, everyone in our school has one music lesson a week of around forty minutes, every week of the year.
 We also have a bespoke music room which is equipped with all the resources pupils need to learn effectively.

 In addition to regular music lessons in school time, we provide extra tuition for eight instruments, which is taught by specialist tutors and available to all pupils from Year 2 upwards.
 We also run musical after school activities through the year which include ukulele club, guitar club, choir and musical theatre.